Thermodynamics of the $S=1/2$ hyperkagome-lattice Heisenberg antiferromagnet: Introduction

-Less attention has been paid to the finite-temperature properties of the $S=1/2$ hyperkagome-lattice Heisenberg antiferromagnet \cite{lawler2008f,bergholtz2010,singh2012,buessen2016}.
-It was argued that $c(T)\propto T^{2}$ at low $T$ \citep{lawler2008f} (similar to what is observed for Na$_4$Ir$_3$O$_8$ \cite{okamoto2007}) and that $\chi(T)$ has a non-zero value at $T=0$ and almost no temperature dependence as $T\to0$ \citep{buessen2016} (again in agreement with experimental data for Na$_4$Ir$_3$O$_8$ \cite{okamoto2007}).
+The finite-temperature properties of the $S=1/2$ hyperkagome-lattice Heisenberg antiferromagnet have also been considered \cite{lawler2008f,bergholtz2010,singh2012,buessen2016}.
+For the gapless quantum spin liquid of Ref.~\citep{lawler2008f}, it was argued that $c(T)\propto T^{2}$ at low $T$ (similar to what is observed for Na$_4$Ir$_3$O$_8$ \cite{okamoto2007}) and that $\chi(T)$ is constant at low $T$ (again in agreement with experimental data for Na$_4$Ir$_3$O$_8$ \cite{okamoto2007}).
+Application of the pseudofermion functional renormalization group \citep{buessen2016} also shows that $\chi(T)$ exhibits no divergence down to zero temperature, but only a very weak increase.
 In addition, high-temperature series expansions for $c$ and $\chi$ were developed and compared with the experimental data for Na$_4$Ir$_3$O$_8$ \cite{singh2012}.

-On the experimental side, apart from the mentioned iridate compound Na$_4$Ir$_3$O$_8$ \citep{okamoto2007}, there are other solid-state realizations of the hyperkagome-lattice Heisenberg anitiferromagnet, see, e.g., Refs.~\cite{koteswararao2014,chillal2020,sana2023}.
-Note, however, that the $5d$-based transition-metal oxides, such as Na$_4$Ir$_3$O$_8$, are known for having a large spin-orbit coupling so that the Heisenberg Hamiltonian apparently should be accomplished by other terms relevant for such materials \cite{huang2017}.
+On the experimental side, apart from the mentioned iridate compound Na$_4$Ir$_3$O$_8$ \citep{okamoto2007}, there are other candidates for a solid-state realization of the hyperkagome-lattice Heisenberg anitiferromagnet, see, e.g., Refs.~\cite{koteswararao2014,chillal2020,sana2023}.
+Note, however, that the $5d$-based transition-metal oxides, such as Na$_4$Ir$_3$O$_8$, are known for having a large spin-orbit coupling so that the pure nearest-neighbor Heisenberg Hamiltonian apparently should be augmented by other terms relevant for such materials \cite{huang2017}.
+Detailed comparisons of $c(T)$ and $\chi(T)$ between theory of Refs.~\cite{lawler2008f,singh2012,buessen2016} and experimental data for Na$_4$Ir$_3$O$_8$ \cite{okamoto2007} exhibit noticeable discreapancies roughly below $J/2$ ($J$ is about 300~K for Na$_4$Ir$_3$O$_8$) and even at higher temperatures for the specific heat.
+The authors attributed this disagreement to an incomplete subtraction of nonmagnetic contribution to the experimentally measured $c(T)$ \cite{singh2012} and an insufficiency of the spin-isotropic Heisenberg model for description of the $S=1/2$ hyperkagome antiferromagnet Na$_4$Ir$_3$O$_8$ \cite{bergholtz2010,huang2017}.
+Among various spin-anisotropic perturbations one may single out the Dzyaloshinskii-Moriya term, Kitaev term, and symmetric exchange anisotropic term \cite{huang2017}.